phpbench/phpbench/docs/guides/benchmark-runner.rst

 ------------------

 A custom configuration file can be specified with the ``--config`` option.
-See the :doc:`configuration` chapter for more information on configuration.
+See the :doc:`../configuration` reference for more information on configuration.

 Exit codes
 ----------